athrael-soju/dot/README.md

 ## Acknowledgments

-- Inspired by the movie "Her" and the character Samantha
 - Built with OpenAI's Realtime API
 - Powered by [Graphiti](https://github.com/getzep/graphiti) for temporal knowledge graphs
 - Uses [FalkorDB](https://www.falkordb.com/) for graph database storage